Cell biology: Techniques

-Formation of two daughter cells that are identical

-G0 phase

-These cells leave G1 and enter G0, a resting stage.
-A cell in G0 is doing its job without actively preparing to divide.

 Pathology

 The scientific branch that studies and diagnoses diseases on the cellular level is called cytopathology.
 Cytopathology is generally used on samples of free cells or tissue fragments, in contrast to the pathology branch of histopathology, which studies whole tissues.
 Cytopathology is commonly used to investigate diseases involving a wide range of body sites, often to aid in the diagnosis of cancer but also in the diagnosis of some infectious diseases and other inflammatory conditions.
 For example, a common application of cytopathology is the Pap smear, a screening test used to detect cervical cancer, and precancerous cervical lesions that may lead to cervical cancer.